The Urinary System

 -

-Intramural: PUJ obstruction, inflammation, neoplasm
+Intramural: PUJ obstruction (Pelvi-Ureteric Junction), inflammation, neoplasm

 -

-Extramural: Tumor compression (prostate, cervix), fibrosis
+Extramural: Tumor compression (prostate, cervix)

 -